spice2x/spice2x.github.io/README.md

 Also check out the wiki (not open to edits by the public): **https://github.com/spice2x/spice2x.github.io/wiki**

-We do not use GitHub for source control, but we do use the issue tracker.
+We do not use GitHub for source control, but we do use the issue tracker and the wiki.

 Before you file a new issue in the issue tracker: